ScottCTD/ScottsEssential/README.md

 # Scott's Essential (SCE)

-A hightly configurable Minecraft mod which adds many server friendly commands, performance improvements, and other useful things.
+A **highly configurable** Minecraft mod which adds many server friendly commands, performance improvements, and other useful things.

 Feel free to report any bug or enhancement!